ericaraujophd/creation-cs112/assignment/assignment.md

 **Question 2: Stewardship and Resources**

-The doctrine of creation teaches that we are called to be stewards—showing great sensitivity to resources available.
+The doctrine of creation teaches that we are called to be stewards-showing great sensitivity to resources available.
 How many additional CPU cycles, memory, or energy does the inefficient algorithm waste compared to your optimized version?
 What does this waste represent, and why should we care?

 Consider: If this inefficient algorithm were used in a system deployed at scale (millions of devices, running continuously), what would be the cumulative impact?
 Who might be affected by that waste?

 **Question 3: The Ethics of Power**

 Human authority over creation is "circumscribed" and we are "neither omniscient nor all-powerful."
-An inefficient algorithm often represents a kind of laziness—taking the easy approach rather than the wise approach.
+An inefficient algorithm often represents a kind of laziness-taking the easy approach rather than the wise approach.
 How does optimization represent a form of humility and responsibility?

 **Question 4: Am I Designing Systems as a Steward or as an Extractor?**